nicholas-tangerine/nicholas-tangerine.github.io/index.md

  - learning unity
    - hoping to use unity as a graphics engine to simulate aerodynamics of various objects
  - trying to not fail differential equations
-   - damn the method of integrating factors can be used for first order linear diff eqs?!!?!?
+   - we can use the method of integrating factors to solve first order linear diff eqs?!?!

 # Projects
 [GITHUB HYPERLINK](https://github.com/nicholas-tangerine)